Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Results and Analysis

-We analyzed the persuasion mode distribution by conversation interaction type and generative- and human-based counter-speech (please see figure ~\ref{fig:overall}).
-We also used Riveter ~\citep{Antoniak2023-bt} to assess the social dynamics of personae in the conversations for each persuasion type (please see figures \ref{fig:multi_Racism}-~\ref{fig:single_religion}).
-Overall, generative counter-speech persuades using emotions, while humans persuade using reason.
-As shown in figure~\ref{fig:overall}, for closed (multi-turn) interactions, the reason persuasion mode comprises approximately 45\% of human counter-speech, compared to only 31\% and 21\% of generative counter-speech (GPT and Llama-2, respectively).
-Similarly, in open interactions, 51\% of human counter-speech uses reason, compared with 33\% and 19\% in the GPT and Llama-2 generative models, respectively.
-Looking closely at the topic level, the reason persuasion mode is more often used in racism than in religion and sexism.
-Emotion, however, is more often used in counter-speech, especially in closed (multi-turn) interactions figure~\ref{fig:dist_human_topic}.
-This finding can be further reiterated by reviewing the persona dynamics in the racism topic using Riveter (figure ~\ref{fig:multi_Racism} and figure ~\ref{fig:single_racism}).
-Using reasoning statements that contain ''immigration'' and ''statistics'' as entities have more powerful personae scores in this conversation when discussing rationales to support counterpoints in closed (multi-turn) interactions (see figure ~\ref{fig:multi_Racism}).
-These personae tend to be fact-based rationales (immigration rules, statistical studies), while persuasion in open (single-turn) interactions tends to use personal characteristics (e.g., skin color) .
-Conversely, in conversations that used emotion-based persuasion, the pronoun 'you' has the highest persona dynamic power score this mode in conversation tends to reflect shameful feelings in the hate speech poster.
-Interestingly, credibility has a slightly higher presence in human (8\%) than in generative (5\%) counter-speech (see figure ~\ref{fig:overall}).
-As in closed (multi-turn), human counter-speech supports their argument by using personal stories.
-For instance, in the religion topic, conversations using the credibility persuasion mode tends to use first-person perspective ("I") when telling personal stories (see figure ~\ref{fig:multi_Religious}).
-For Religious and sexist topics, conversations often use credibility compared to racism topics, in both human and generated counter-speech.
+We analyzed the persuasion mode distribution by conversation interaction type and generative- and human-based counterspeech (see Figure~\ref{fig:overall}).
+We also used the entity recognition and coreference resolution capabilities of Riveter ~\citep{Antoniak2023-bt} to identify which characters are framed as having or lacking power and assess the social dynamics of personae in the conversations for each persuasion type (Figures~\ref{fig:multi_Racism}-~\ref{fig:single_religion}).
+Overall, generative counterspeech persuades using emotions, while humans persuade using reason.
+As shown in Figure~\ref{fig:overall}, for closed (multi-turn) interactions, the reason persuasion mode comprises approximately 45\% of human counterspeech, compared to only 31\% and 21\% of generative counterspeech (GPT and Llama-2, respectively).
+Similarly, in open interactions, 51\% of human counterspeech uses reason, compared with 33\% and 19\% in the GPT and Llama-2 generative models, respectively.
+Looking closely at the topic level, the reason persuasion mode is more often used in racism than in religious bigotry and sexism.
+Emotion, however, is more often used in counterspeech, especially in closed (multi-turn) interactions Figure~\ref{fig:dist_human_topic}.
+This finding can be further reiterated by reviewing the persona dynamics in the racism topic using Riveter (Figures~\ref{fig:multi_Racism} -~\ref{fig:single_racism}).
+Using reasoning statements that contain ''immigration'' and ''statistics'' as entities have more powerful persona scores in conversations when discussing rationales to support counterpoints in closed (multi-turn) interactions (see Figure~\ref{fig:multi_Racism}).
+These persona tend to be fact-based rationale (immigration rules and statistical studies), while persuasion in open interactions tends to use personal characteristics (e.g., skin color).
+Conversely, in conversations that used emotion-based persuasion, the pronoun "you" had the highest persona dynamic power score.
+This mode in conversations tends to reflect shameful feelings shown by posters of hate speech.
+Interestingly, credibility has a slightly higher presence in human-authored counterspeech (8\%) compared to machine-generated counterspeech (5\%; Figure~\ref{fig:overall}).
+As in closed (multi-turn) interactions, human-authored counterspeech supports the argument by using personal stories.
+For instance, on the topic of religious bigotry, conversations using the credibility persuasion mode have personal perspectives (with the first-person pronoun "I") when personal stories are recounted (Figure ~\ref{fig:multi_Religious}).
+On the topics of religious bigotry and sexism, conversations use credibility more than they do in the topic of racism, in both human-sourced and machine-generated counterspeech.